 Conclusion

-In this paper, we present a most-parsimonious set of features that are used to develop a non-linear SVM based future T2DM prediction model.
-The features were derived from the oral glucose tolerance test.
-Using a feature selection algorithm, we demonstrate that the features that are deduced from the blood glucose levels have are the strongest predictors of the future development of T2DM.
+In this paper, we present a most promissing set of features that are used to develop a non-linear SVM based future T2DM prediction model.
+The features were derived from the OGTT data and were augmented by age, ….
+Using a feature selection algorithm, we demonstrate that the features that are deduced from the blood glucose concentrations have the strongest predictors of the future development of T2DM.
 Moreover, the performance of the presented prediction model is significantly better in terms of accuracy and sensitivity, as compared to other T2DM prediction schemes.
 In order to address the unbalanced nature of the SAHS dataset, we chose the geometric mean of sensitivity and specificity as the performance evaluation criteria.
-We also observed that balancing the class prevalence in the dataset did not result in performance improvement.

-The principal contribution of this paper is that a T2DM prediction model based on the features derived only from the blood glucose levels measured during an OGTT significantly outperforms other models.
+The principal contribution of this study includes a T2DM prediction model based on the features derived only from the blood glucose concentrations measured during an OGTT.
+This model significantly outperforms previously published models [REF].
 The findings of this paper can provide a tool for the clinicians to screen individuals that are at an increased risk of developing T2DM in future.